ncform/ncform/CONFIG.md

   },
   globalConfig: { // Global configuration
     ignoreRulesWhenHidden: true, // When the controls are hidden, its validation rules are automatically ignored.
 Default is true
+    ignoreFieldValueWhenHidden: false, // When calling $ncformGetValue to get the form value, if this value is true, hidden fields will be ignored
     style: { // Global style configuration
       formCls: '', // Form class
       invalidFeedbackCls: '', // Invalid feedback class